 Types of Plants Found in the Garden

 The Poison Garden in England is home to a wide variety of dangerous and deadly plants.
-As you explore the garden, you’ll encounter over 100 infamous killers, such as toxic, intoxicating, and narcotic plants.
+As you explore the garden, you’ll encounter over 100 infamous botanical specimens, categorised as toxic, intoxicating, or narcotic plants.

 Visiting the Poison Garden in England

 Tickets and prices vary depending on the time of year, but a visit to the Poison Garden is worth every penny.
-Explore the intoxicating plants and immerse yourself in the allure of danger and mystery.
+The garden offers a unique combination of botanical education, historical storytelling, and visual drama that appeals to casual visitors and professional content creators alike.

 Information on Tickets and Prices